What is a Scholarpreneur?

 Some Examples of Scholarpreneurs

 Margaret Hiley was a lecturer in literature in England but didn’t like the paperwork, teaching restrictions, and arbitrary university procedures.
+The only joy she found was that she didn’t have to experience difficulties with checking the works for plagiarism.
+Now there are many tools created for this, which you can find here.
 As a bilingual native speaker of English and German, the few enjoyable parts of her academic life were freelance translation.

 Then she had an epiphany — why not buck the university system and go completely freelance?